jobyh/tool_jasmine/README.md

 # JavaScript testing for Moodle & Totara

-**This is the development branch for 2.0 this documentation is incomplete**

 Integrates the [Jasmine](https://github.com/jasmine/jasmine) BDD test framework with [Moodle](https://moodle.org/) or [Totara](https://www.totaralms.com/).
-Jasmine provides a nice HTML based spec runner out of the box and can be integrated easily with the Moodle / Totara platforms.
-[Sinon](http://sinonjs.org/) is also included for creation of mocks, stubs and spies.
+Jasmine was designed to run in-browser and plays nicely with the  and provides a nice HTML based spec runner out of the box.
+[Sinon](http://sinonjs.org/) is also included at present for creation of mocks, stubs and spies.

-## Overview
-A somewhat eccentric tool for JavaScript testing.

-**TODO**
+We're getting there but this is an Alpha release so constructive feedback and bug reports appreciated!

-### What it does
+## What it does
-- Gives you the means to write test-driven JavaScript in Moodle and Totara
+- Gives you the means to test JavaScript in Moodle and Totara
+- Provides a way to automate running your JavaScript tests
 - Supports AMD, YUI and JavaScript lurking in the global namespace when you're legacy bushwacking
-- Provides a way to automate running your tests
-- Allows you to integrate spec files with your codebase or store them separately

-### What it doesn't
+## What it doesn't (at present)
 - Provide a way to extract metrics such as code coverage for your JavaScript

+## Hows it work then?
+1. You write PHP spec files containing your test JavaScript using the API provided
+2. You view the test results in the browser of your choice while developing your code
+3. You write a Behat feature file using the step definitions provided
+4. You let CI pick up the JS failures when you or a colleague cause a regression

+**Top tip:** This repository automatically runs its Jasmine spec this way powered by the excellent [moodle-plugin-ci](https://github.com/moodlerooms/moodle-plugin-ci).

+## That's a bit wierd isn't it?
+Yes.
+In a nutshell tight coupling and hidden dependencies in the core APIs make it unfeasible to consume JS (even the AMD stuff) from anywhere apart from a bootstrapped LMS page.
+As [Joe Armstrong's](https://en.wikipedia.org/wiki/Joe_Armstrong_(programming)) famous observation puts it:

+> "You wanted a banana but what you got was a gorilla holding the banana and the entire jungle."

 ## Requirements
-- Moodle or Totara version 2.9.0+
+- Moodle or Totara version 2.9.0+ (actually it *should* work with earlier versions but not tested yet - the AMD test in the example spec will fail for sure...)
 - PHP 5.4.4+
-- A sensible browser **TODO**
+- A browser also supported by the bundled Jasmine version

 ## Installation